 Using adaptive strategy, where players can craft a line of play on the fly rather than being required to come into the game with a predefined “road map” of how it’s going to play out, can help to reduce dissatisfaction.
 Being able to adapt a strategy as it’s playing out, rather than having to go down with a sinking ship, is rewarding and satisfying.
 In Dominion, each new card you add to your deck is an opportunity to incrementally manipulate your strategy, and as Alan points out, “The ability to change which new race to draft in Small World comes to mind” as an example of adaptive strategy.

-Variance and luck are huge topics in game design that we haven’t yet given their deserved attention (but look for an article series later this year).
+Variance and luck are huge topics in game design that we haven’t yet given their deserved attention.
 Games run the gamut from the card game War, which is entirely luck-based and involves no skill, to the game of Go, which involves no luck.
 Many of the most popular and highest-rated games involve some luck and considerably more skill, and imbalanced luck and skill were a frequently mentioned source of dissatisfaction among our readers.

 Variance can arise either from luck or randomness (that is, from drawing cards or rolling dice or picking a tile out of a bag) or from a process that we like to call player-driven chaos (which is not random but involves unpredictability from other players’ actions affecting the game state before you can take an action).
 To Alex C., either of these modes of variance is acceptable as long as the same game doesn’t rely on both of them too extensively: “I’m fine playing Risk (mostly dice rolling) and I’m fine with Avalon (mostly social),” but he’s a lot less rosy toward Settlers of Catan.
 “I not only need to roll correctly (or have others roll my numbers) but I have to use social interaction to get what I need as well.”